imb/fctx/doc/usr/source/api_fct.rst

 Quick Test
 ----------

-*New in FCTest 1.1*.
+*New in FCTX 1.1*.
 This allows you to write tests without any Test Suite infrastructure.
 For example,

 .. code-block:: c